Lietuvishka/Lietuvishka/README.md

 You can click the Preview link to take a look at your changes.
 --->
 Collect your exclusive ZK24 NFTs!
-The transition may charge you some gas fee
+1234455The transition may charge you some gas fee